If....: Sequels

-Those two movies do not follow the same continuity of the first film, and have little in common other than the main character of Mick Travis and several identically named characters in similar roles (on the commentary track for O Lucky Man!, Malcolm McDowell refers to it as a "so-called trilogy").
+The two sequels do not follow the same continuity of the first film, and have little in common other than the main character of Mick Travis and several identically named characters in similar roles (on the commentary track for O Lucky Man!, Malcolm McDowell refers to it as a "so-called trilogy").

 At the time of Anderson's death he had completed a final draft of a proper sequel to If...., but it was never made.
 The sequel takes place during a Founders' Day celebration at which many of the characters reunite.
 Mick Travis is now an Oscar-nominated movie star, eschewing England for Hollywood.
 Wallace is a military major who has lost his arm, Johnny is a clergyman, and Rowntree is the Minister of War.
 In the script, Rowntree is kidnapped by a group of anti-war students and saved by Mick and his gang, though not before Mick crucifies Rowntree with a large nail through his palm.